Cycling highlights of Provence - 8 days

 Accommodation

-All accommodations are carefully selected because of their location, atmosphere and/or unique services.
+All accommodations are carefully selected because for their location, atmosphere and/or unique services.

-We choose comfortable 2*/3* hotels or B&Bs where all rooms have private en-suite bathroom and every morning breakfast are included during the trip.
+We choose comfortable 2*/3* hotels or B&Bs where all rooms have private en-suite bathrooms and every morning breakfasts are included during the trip.

 Comfort